 Phishing is when fraudsters pretend to be a legitimate company or person to gain access to your information.
 They are usually looking to get your account login details, financial information, or identification. .

-If you receive a phishing email, forward all suspicious email addresses and websites to email@example.com and then immediately delete them.
+If you receive a phishing email, forward all suspicious email addresses and websites as an attachment (we need the original email) to email@example.com and then immediately delete them.

 Money scams are attempts to convince others to send them money, often in return for something that doesn’t actually exist.
 This is the most traditional type of scam.
 Many assume that only buyers are vulnerable to these types of scams, but there are some forms of these scams that target sellers.